 Beyond the minimum requirement, a strata’s insurance coverage may vary.
 Details of the coverage will be outlined in the insurance policy.
 (See How do I get a copy of my strata's insurance policy?)

-As strata insurance is for common property only, unit owners and their tenants often get their own insurance for their individual units.
+Strata unit owners and their tenants often get their own insurance for their individual needs.
 These insurance policies may cover personal possessions, additional living expenses/loss of rental income, betterments and improvements to the unit, loss assessments, and personal liability coverage.
 Clients can work with an insurance agent to determine their coverage needs.

 Strata insurance pricing is set by insurance companies (insurers) that underwrite the strata property.
 In BC, insurance companies are regulated by the BC Financial Services Authority.